hdsouza13/cse15l-lab-reports/lab1.md

 ![Image](cd3.png)

--the working directory now is `/home/lecture1`
+- the working directory now is `/home/lecture1`

 - So now we tried the argument like `README`.However, we get an error with that, because `cd` is only used to acess directory, but `README` is a file

--error
+- error

 ls: used to list the files and folders the given path
 ---------